“Don’t be a victim.” You’ve probably heard this, before.

 Deep breath: This is not about just flipping some cognitive switch.

 You decide who you are–you say who you will be in this life.
-Not your past, or the shitty circumstances, or the people.
+Not your past, or the crappy circumstances, or the people.
 You can acknowledge the pain of those experiences, without letting them define you.